-In this section, we investigate the theoretical properties of the residual Bootstrap LPR (rBLPR).
-In particular, we first show that, under the cliff-weak-sparsity and other reasonable conditions, the Lasso has model selection consistency in the sense that it can correctly identify all the large components of $\beta^0$ while shrinking all the small ones to zeros; please see Theorem~\ref{thm:selection-consistency-lasso}. \hanzhongg{\JL{Second} and} more interestingly, we show \hanzhongg{in Theorem~\ref{thm:selection-consistency-bootlasso-resid}} that, under one more condition, the residual Bootstrap Lasso estimator \JL{can also achieve the same} kind of model selection consistency.
-Based on these properties, we finally prove that, if the design matrix is orthogonal and other appropriate conditions hold, the Kolmogorov-Smirnov distance between the conditional distribution given $(X, Y)$ of $u^TT_n^*= \sqrt{n}u^T(\hat \beta^*_{\textnormal{rBLPR}}- \hat \beta_{\textnormal{Lasso+OLS}})$ and the distribution of $u^TT_n = \sqrt{n}u^T(\hat \beta_{\textnormal{LPR}}-\beta^0)$ converges to $0$ in probability, for a general class of $u \in R^p$ (see Theorem~\ref{thm:valid-resid-boot} for details).
+In this section, we investigate the theoretical properties of the \rBLPR{} method.
+In particular, we first show that, under the cliff-weak-sparsity and other reasonable conditions, the lasso exhibits model selection consistency, in the sense that it correctly identifies all large components of $\beta^0$, while shrinking all small components to zero; see Theorem~\ref{thm:selection-consistency-lasso}. \hanzhongg{\JL{Second}, and} more interestingly, we show \hanzhongg{in Theorem~\ref{thm:selection-consistency-bootlasso-resid}} that, under one further condition, the residual bootstrap lasso estimator \JL{achieves the same} kind of model selection consistency.
+Based on these properties, we provide the conditions under which the limiting distribution of $\sqrt{n} u^\T T_n^*= \sqrt{n}u^\T (\hat \beta^*_{\textnormal{\rBLPR{}}}- \hat \beta_{\textnormal{lasso+ols}})$, conditional on $\epsilon$, is the same as the (unconditional) limiting distribution of $\sqrt{n} u^\T T_n = \sqrt{n}u^\T(\hat \beta_{\textnormal{\LPR{}}}-\beta^0)$, for a general class of $u \in R^p$; see Theorem~\ref{thm:valid-resid-boot}.